mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 #### `query_retries`

-The number of times an interrupted query will be retried.
+The number of times an interrupted internal query will be retried.
 This feature was added in MaxScale 2.1.10 and is disabled by default.

 An interrupted query is any query that is interrupted by a network error.
 Connection timeouts are included in network errors and thus is it advisable to make sure that the value of `query_retry_timeout` is set to an adequate value.
+Internal queries are only used to retrieve authentication data and monitor the servers.

 #### `query_retry_timeout`